 This course explores the philosophical, social, and historical foundations of parks, recreation and leisure.
 Develops skills for research in leisure service settings.
 Prerequisites: 14 credits in RPL or graduate status.

 Through consultation with an advisor, the student will select from the following classes for a total of six (6) credits:

 Teaching of Outdoor Skills

-Techniques of teaching four traditional outdoor recreation pursuits (shooting sports, fishing, canoeing, map and compass).
+Techniques of teaching traditional outdoor recreation pursuits (archery, fishing, canoeing, map and compass).
 Emphasis on assisting people to develop lifetime outdoor recreation skills.

 Leadership in Adventure Education Programming